Social Media: Understanding a Teen's WorldLast Updated: Tuesday, March 17, 2020

 4. Enable the restrictions tab via Safari on your children’s Smartphone to block their browsing the internet, using the camera inappropriately, or spending money at an App store.

-5. Learn about webspeak, the abbreviated language that kids use while texting on their cell phone or Smartphone, and talking in chat rooms or instant messaging.
+5. Learn about the slang and the abbreviated language that kids use while texting on their cell phone, posting on social media, or DMing (direct messaging) other users on social media.

 |DOC||Drug of Choice|